arijit-m/fab-yield-defect-metrology-analytics/README.md

 ---

-## Analysis queries (Stage 3 — in progress)

-The analytical layer is the payoff, and is the next stage to be built.
-Planned:

-- **Yield analysis** — die yield by wafer, lot, product, and technology node, computed from `bin_results` against `bin_codes.is_pass`.
-- **Defect Pareto** — which defect types drive the most loss, ranked, keyed off `defect_types.is_killer`.
-- **SPC / control charts** — mean ± 3σ control limits on CD, overlay, and film
-  thickness, flagging out-of-control points and one-sided runs.
-- **Commonality analysis** — the headline: group failing wafers by the tool/chamber they passed through and surface the one whose wafers fail at a statistically higher rate.
-Success is defined precisely: **the query must re-identify `ETCH-02/C` without being told it is the culprit.**
-- **Defect-to-yield correlation** — tie elevated defect counts to depressed die yield across the same wafer population.

-This section will be filled in with the queries and their results as the stage is built.

----

 ## Methodology principles

 - **Referential integrity first.** The schema is fully constrained before any data is loaded, so no analysis ever runs against a broken link.
+- **Define it once.** "Yield" and "defect load" are defined a single time as views and reused by every analysis query, rather than re-derived per query.
+- **Rule out before you rule in.** The analysis eliminates product and node before examining equipment, and distinguishes a tool-level shadow from the chamber-level root cause — negative results treated as results.
+- **Choose the detector to match the signal.** A subtle sustained shift is surfaced with a group-mean comparison, not an individual-point control check;
+  the analysis states *why* the point-check is blind rather than hiding the zero.
-- **Verify against ground truth, not the editor.** System catalog views (`sys.tables`, `sys.foreign_keys`) are treated as the source of truth for what exists, over any tooling cache.
+- **Verify against ground truth, not the editor.** System catalog views (`sys.tables`, `sys.foreign_keys`) are the source of truth for what exists, over any tooling cache.
 Every stage is confirmed against them.
-- **Explicit database context.** Every script and check is scoped with `USE FabYield;` so it never runs against the wrong database — a discipline that matters more as generation scripts start doing real work.
-- **Set-based, not procedural.** Row generation and count-expansion use joins, CTEs, and a tally table rather than loops or cursors — the idiomatic, performant SQL approach.
+- **Set-based, not procedural.** Generation, count-expansion, and analysis use joins, CTEs, window functions, and a tally table rather than loops or cursors.
 - **Subtle signal, honestly labeled.** The planted excursion is small enough to require real analysis to find, and the synthetic nature of the data is stated up front rather than implied away.